wolberlab/OpenMMDL/docs/openmmdl_setup.rst

 Here is the table of the currently available forcefields and water models for the PDBFixer path:

-.. list-table:: Compatibility matrix (PDBFixer path; ✓ = selectable in UI) — AMBER
+.. list-table:: PDBFixer path AMBER forcefields
    :header-rows: 1
-   :widths: 28 36 36
+   :widths: 26 34 34

    * - Water model
      - AMBER14 / AMBER19